AdobeDocs/analytics-platform.en/help/use-cases/emulating-data-feeds.md

 #### Identities

-In Experience Platform, a variety of identities are available.
+In Experience Platform, various identities are available.
 Ensure you are querying identities correctly.
 In the examples above, ECID is defined as part of a core object, which itself is part of an identification object, both added to the schema using an Experience Event Core field group (for example: `_sampleorg.identification.core.ecid`).
 The ECIDs might be organized differently in your schemas.

 Alternatively you can use `identityMap` to query for identities.
 This object is of type `Map` and uses a [nested data structure](#nested-data-structure).

 For data ingested using the Adobe Analytics source connector, multiple identities might be available.
-The primary identifier is dependent on whether an ECID or AAID exists.
+The primary identifier depends on whether an ECID or AAID exists.
 See [Primary identifiers in Adobe Analytics data](https://experienceleague.adobe.com/docs/experience-platform/sources/connectors/adobe-applications/analytics.html?lang=en#how-the-analytics-source-treats-identities) and [AAID, ECID, AACUSTOMID and the Analytics source connector](https://experienceleague.adobe.com/docs/analytics-platform/using/compare-aa-cja/cja-aa-comparison/aaid-ecid-adc.html?lang=en) for more information

 #### Data feed columns

-The fields (columns) you can use in your query are dependent on the schema definition on which your datasets are based.
-You must understand the schema underlying the dataset.
+The fields (columns) you can use in your query depend on the schema definition on which your datasets are based.
+Ensure you do understand the schema underlying the dataset.

-In some of the examples above you queried for page name.
-In Adobe Analytics Data Feed's UI you would select **[!UICONTROL pagename]** as the column to add to your data feed definition.
-In Query Service you include `web.webPageDetails.name` from the `demo_system_event_dataset_for_website_global_v1_1` dataset (based on the **Demo System - Event Schema for Website (Gobal v1.1)** experience event schema) in your query.
+For example, in some of the [example queries](#examples) you queried for *page name*.

+* In Adobe Analytics Data Feed's UI, you would select **[!UICONTROL pagename]** as the column to add to your data feed definition.
+* In Query Service, you include `web.webPageDetails.name` from the `demo_system_event_dataset_for_website_global_v1_1` dataset (based on the **Demo System - Event Schema for Website (Gobal v1.1)** experience event schema) in your query.
 See the [Web Details schema field group](https://experienceleague.adobe.com/docs/experience-platform/xdm/field-groups/event/web-details.html?lang=en) for more information.

 To understand the mapping between former Adobe Analytics data columns and XDM fields in your experience event dataset and underlying schema, see [Analytics fields mapping](https://experienceleague.adobe.com/docs/experience-platform/sources/connectors/adobe-applications/mapping/analytics.html?lang=en) and the [Adobe Analytics ExperienceEvent Full Extension schema field group](https://experienceleague.adobe.com/docs/experience-platform/xdm/field-groups/event/analytics-full-extension.html?lang=en) for more information.